Vietnam.vn - Nền tảng quảng bá Việt Nam

 After the transplant, Mr. Oskam was able to walk more than 100 meters.
 When the electrodes were turned off, Mr. Oskam was still able to walk, although he needed crutches.

-"For the first time in more than 10 years, I was able to stand up and have a beer with some friends, which was great," Mr. Oskam shared.
+"For the first time in over 10 years, I was able to stand up and have a beer with some friends, which was great," Mr. Oskam shared.

-The researchers said the treatment appeared to help form new neural connections, which allowed Mr Oskam to walk without the electrodes.
+The researchers said the treatment appeared to have helped form new neural connections, which allowed Mr Oskam to walk without the electrodes.
 The encouraging results raise hopes that it could help restore nerve function in paralysed people, according to The Independent.

 Source link